Peang Prai Restaurant Near Bang Pae Waterfall

-Peang Prai Restaurant (Krua Piang Prai) is an excellent local venue in a green nest next to Bang Pae waterfall.
-Mostly unknown to tourists because of its remote location, Peang Prai is one of the two great places to have lunch if you happen to be in the area (the other restaurant being Bang Pae Seafood.)
-Peang Prai Restaurant is good; it’s worth travelling to enjoy its excellent Thai food.
+Peang Prai Restaurant (Krua Piang Prai) is a local restaurant set among trees next to Bang Pae waterfall.
+Mostly unknown to tourists because of its remote location, Peang Prai is one of the two great places to have lunch if you happen to be in the area (the other being Bang Pae Seafood).
+It’s worth the drive for the food alone.
 Peang Prai received a rating in the Phuket Michelin Guide.

-Peang Prai restaurant consists of two nicely designed spacious wooden houses surrounded by tall trees and gardens.
-You can view a small lake leading to the Bang Pae waterfall from the upper terraces.
-It’s perfect for a delightful lunch escape.
+The restaurant consists of two nicely designed wooden houses surrounded by tall trees and gardens.
+You can see a small lake leading to the waterfall from the upper terraces.
+Good spot for a long lunch.

-Peang Prai is a local favourite spot, and you can tell it also addresses a young local crowd from their surprising choice of Phuket craft beers that many Thai people haven’t even heard of, such as Bussaba Ex-Weisse, Chalawan Pale Ale and Chatri IPA.
+Peang Prai is a local favourite, and you can tell it also draws a young local crowd from their surprising selection of Phuket craft beers that many Thai people haven’t even heard of, like Bussaba Ex-Weisse, Chalawan Pale Ale, and Chatri IPA.

 See our full list of Local Thai Restaurants in Phuket